C-H-Chien/evo_lems/README.md

 pip install evo --upgrade --no-binary evo
 ```
 Note that you might be able to use `pip2` or `pip3` to specify your Python version.
+Also make sure to use the root authority so that the commands are installed in the system.

 # Common Evaluation Metrics
 * **Relative Trajectory Error (RPE)**